← Back to Herbal Preparations

 Herbs Commonly Used in Compresses

-- Chamomile — Anti-inflammatory and soothing; gentle on sensitive skin
+- Chamomile: Anti-inflammatory; gentle on sensitive skin

 Learn More